Notification

 Learn how

-Track interviewing pipeline statuses and updates with Sheets
+Track interviewing pipeline statuses & updates with Sheets

-Making sure your recruiting teams, hiring teams, and stakeholders receive timely updates is a challenge when you’re juggling different candidate pipelines, frequent updates, and multiple means of reporting.
-Use Sheets to track, monitor, and report on the pipeline statuses so everyone can access the latest information in one place and ask task-specific questions right in the spreadsheet.
+Use Sheets to track, monitor, and report on candidate pipeline statuses.
+This way, everyone can access the latest information in one place and ask task-specific questions right in the spreadsheet.

 Hire employees